 Can you be a successful entrepreneur as a highly sensitive person?

-The personality trait of high sensitivity can include being multipassionate and dissatisfied with routine jobs, and also be a strength as an entrepreneur.
+The personality trait of high sensitivity can include being multipassionate and dissatisfied with routine jobs, but also be a strength as an entrepreneur.

 “Perhaps you heard things growing up like: